Roman Catholic Diocese of Harrisburg: 1868 to 1900

 On March 3, 1868, Pope Pius IX erected the Diocese of Harrisburg, taking its territory from the Diocese of Philadelphia.
-He appointed Reverend Jeremiah F. Shanahan of Philadelphia as the first bishop of the new diocese.
+He appointed Jeremiah F. Shanahan of Philadelphia as the first bishop of the new diocese.

 At the time of its founding, the Diocese of Harrisburg had a Catholic population of 25,000 Catholics, with 22 priests, 40 churches and missions, and seven parochial schools.
 Shanahan opened the Sylvan Heights Seminary at Harrisburg in 1883.
 He also introduced the Sisters of Mercy, the Sisters of St. Joseph, the Sisters of Christian Charity, the Sisters of the Holy Cross, and the Sisters of Charity into the diocese to set up Catholic institutions.

 When Shanahan died in 1886 after 18 years as bishop, the diocese had 51 priests, 51 churches, 75 chapels and missions, three orphanages, 29 parochial schools, and a Catholic population over 35,000.

-The second bishop of Harrisburg was Reverend Thomas McGovern of Philadelphia, named by Pope Leo XIII in 1888.
-During his tenure, McGovern erected twelve parishes, mostly designated for different ethnic groups.
+The second bishop of Harrisburg was Thomas McGovern of Philadelphia, named by Pope Leo XIII in 1888.
+During his tenure, McGovern saw twelve new parishes founded.
 McGovern died in 1898.